Sony Alpha 55

-The Sony α55 (model variants SLT-A55V with GPS, SLT-A55 without GPS depending on country) is a midrange-level SLT camera, released in August 2010.
+The Sony α55 (model variants SLT-A55V with GPS, SLT-A55 without GPS depending on country) is a midrange-level SLT camera, released after the sony a57 which was released in 2012.

 Its design is novel due to its being the first digital single-lens translucent camera (SLT), along with the Sony α33.
 As an SLT it employs a semi-transparent mirror instead of an opaque mirror, which enables phase detection autofocus in live view.

 The design also replaces the optical viewfinder present in conventional DSLR with a high-resolution electronic viewfinder.
 The translucent mirror is fixed in position so does not have to flip up to take a still image, enabling rapid continuous shots of up to 10 frames per second.
 The static mirror also eliminates "mirror slap", the noise produced by the movement of the mirror during a shutter actuation, making the A55 quieter than standard DSLRs.

 The A55 is one of the first four Sony Alpha DSLR / SLT cameras with video mode included, capable of 1080i.
 It is also capable of shooting 1080p at 30fps.
 The SLT design means that it is capable of using phase-detection autofocus during video recording.
 It has body-integrated image stabilization, and a 16.2 MPx APS-C CMOS sensor.

 The camera's body-integrated image stabilization produces heat, causing the camera to stop video recording after these recording times: